rkRashik/DeltaCrown/Documents/DELTACROWN/EXECUTIVE_SUMMARY.md

 ---

-## 5. DeltaCrown as a Unified Ecosystem
+## 5. DeltaCrown as a Unified Ecosystem & Infrastructure Provider

-At its core, DeltaCrown is not a single application but a **connected system of domains**, each designed to operate independently yet integrate seamlessly with the others.
+At its core, DeltaCrown is not a single application or website but an **esports infrastructure provider** — a connected system of domains, each designed to operate independently yet integrate seamlessly with the others.

 Rather than forcing all functionality into one rigid structure, DeltaCrown is architected as an ecosystem where each domain has a clear responsibility, lifecycle, and interaction model.